 - Benefit from team efforts of health care professionals

 - Be provided with information and counsel from the ostomy association and its members

-7. They have a hugely popular pubic forum for the ostomy community.
+7. They have a public forum for the ostomy community.

 With over 208,000 posts, 23,500+ topics and nearly 5,400 members, UOAA has one of the most active online discussion boards for the ostomy community.
 Their Facebook page is also a great way to connect with ostomates from around the world.